avispector7/Forest-Simulation/README.md

-# Forest-Environment
+# Forest Simulation Framework

-These are the resources for the forest environment framework.
+These are the resources for the forest simulation framework.

 ## Integration